dddjef/pulse/README.rst

 =====

 Pulse is a version control system designed for creative projects.
-It allows artists to work locally, even from home, but ensure a coherence in path and versionning.
+It allows artists to work locally, even from home, and ensure a coherence in path and versionning.

 Why would you need Pulse?